snagy22000/LMD-UI-Framework/README.md

 * You don’t have to complete the website during the hackathon.
 Try to build as many UI elements as possible first; if you have time to build the website or if you feel confident you can complete twenty elements and the website, do both.
 * You must submit your project (a link to the GitHub repo and a link to a live webpage with the elements) before 9 p.m.
 EST on the last day of the hackathon.
 * Don't use jQuery or any other library.
 You don't want to download a big library just to use a tooltip.
-* Each team must submit at least two innovative elements; see the details below.
 * Remember that each teammate must submit a writeup no later than 12 hours after you submit your project.

-## Project Scope:

-1. The Presentation Site needs to be responsive on all devices
-2. To get familiar with the newest web features/technologies the idea is to use CSS Variables (detail soon)
-3. Floobit is as a draft for pair programming (tbd)
-4. ...